 This story starts with a big mistake.

 Last year my friend came home from a great vacation, which she spent lying on the beach, eating great food, watching Mad Men reruns, and perusing the What I Wore blog.
-That was the first time I’d heard of What I Wore, so I looked it up.
+I’d never heard of it, so I looked it up.
 This is what I looked up.
-(It’s a parody of a daily style blog–almost every photo is a guy in khakis and a corporate polo.)
+(It’s a parody of a daily style blog—almost every photo is a guy in khakis and a corporate polo.)
 I thought my friend must know either know the guy or have an ironic sense of humor.
-Obviously, I hadn’t yet discovered the style bloggers or I would have seen my error immediately!

 I didn’t realize my mistake until last month, when I spotted What I Wore: Four Seasons, One Closet, Endless Recipes for Personal Style among other newly-released books at the library, and instantly remembered my friend’s vacation.
 Turns out, the What I Wore blog is on tumblr, and you can find it here.
 Big difference, huh?

 I snapped up the book, and browsed through the blog, and I must say, I’m impressed.

 Jessica Quirk has been style blogging since 2008, and she compares getting dressed to cooking.
 You don’t develop personal style overnight; first, you have to learn the basics.
 You start by learning techniques and following recipes.
 Once you develop some foundational skills, then it becomes easy to improvise.
 Jessica says: